All Episodes

 The realities of a U.S. investigative style inevitably collided headlong with the limited capabilities of Yemen.

-The Yemenis knew Aden and its people but lacked technical and professional competence.
+The Yemenis knew Aden and its people, but lacked technical and professional competence.

 The friction, the suspicion, the miscommunication between the two could not, however, be allowed to derail a successful criminal investigation of the attack, its roots in Yemen, and its links to other attacks against Americans around the world.

-Former Secretary of State Colin Powell's first lesson of leadership is that being responsible sometimes means making people mad, although she uses the P word instead of making people mad.
+Former Secretary of State Colin Powell's first lesson of leadership is that being responsible sometimes means making people mad, although she uses the P-word instead of making people mad.

 It's inevitable if you were honorable.

-So she's denying what she what is she confirming here?
+So she's denying what she, what is she confirming here?

-I mean, it's a it's a really good scene.
+Anyway, it's a really good scene.

-It's a taut scene, and I here's my thought about it.
+And here's my thought about it.

 We've heard that there are dramatizations that are taking place.